Sequential model confidence sets: Sequential model confidence sets

-On the other hand, if we assume that some models have a lower conditional expected score on average rather than at all single time points, then we should target $(\uwsupM_t)_{t\in \N}$ under the \emph{uniformly weak hypothesis}. \citet[Section 4.4.]{Choe_Ramdas_2021} argue convincingly that there are many situations where testing for the strong hypothesis may be misleading.
-Inspired by their arguments, Example \ref{example:simulation2} below considers a forecaster which is ideal on most of the days and only slightly worse than the other forecasters on Sundays.
-Any powerful method to monitor the strongly superior models over time will exclude this forecaster from the SMCS since she is indeed not strongly superior.
-Nevertheless, the forecaster is superior under the uniformly weak hypothesis as she is generally better than all other forecasters and only slightly worse than some of them on Sundays.
+On the other hand, if we assume that some models have a lower conditional expected score on average rather than at all single time points, then we should target $\uwsupM$ under the \emph{uniformly weak hypothesis}. \citet[Section 4.4.]{Choe_Ramdas_2021} argue convincingly that there are many situations where testing for the strong hypothesis may be misleading.
+Inspired by their arguments, Simulation \ref{example:simulation2} below considers a forecaster which is ideal on most days and only slightly worse than the other forecasters on Sundays.
+Any powerful method to monitor the strongly superior models over time would exclude this forecaster from the SMCS.
+Nevertheless, the forecaster is superior under the uniformly weak hypothesis.

-Finally, we say that the \emph{weak hypothesis} applies if we expect that also the average performances might change over time.
-The weak hypothesis is of particular interest if we assume that the models might evolve over time and improve their outputs individually by using past observations.
+Finally, the \emph{weak hypothesis} applies if we expect that the models evolve and their average relative performance might change over time.
 In Section \ref{Subsec:Windgust}, we study post-processing methods for wind gust predictions.
-The results show that in this application it is indeed beneficial to monitor the weakly superior objects as some models which are excluded from the SMCS at earlier time points are included again at later stages, either due to systematic changes in the underlying meteorological model, or due to the different adaptive behaviour of the methods.
-If we had conducted the study under any of the two stronger hypothesis, we could not have observed that some methods become again competitive towards the end of the test period, since, under these hypotheses, a model can not be included again in the SMCS once it is excluded.
+The results show that in this application it is indeed beneficial to monitor the weakly superior objects, as some models which are excluded from the SMCS at earlier time points are included again at later stages, either due to systematic changes in the underlying meteorological model, or due to the different adaptive behaviour of the methods.
+If we had conducted the study under any of the two stronger hypotheses, we could not have observed that some methods become again competitive towards the end of the test period.

-Since the weak hypothesis is the most general, one might wonder, why we do not only consider this particular hypothesis as it is implied by the other two hypotheses anyhow?
-The answer to this question is given in terms of power: Whereas we impose more assumptions on the data-generating process for the former hypotheses, our methods for the latter are generally less powerful if we apply them to construct SMCSs for the strongly (uniformly weakly) superior models.
-However, if we construct SMCSs for the strongly (uniformly weakly) superior models even though the corresponding hypotheses do not apply, then we may expect misleading results as argued before.

-To conclude, we introduce the simulation settings from Section \ref{Sec:Simulation} to give concrete examples for each of the discussed hypotheses.
+We introduce the simulation settings of Section \ref{Sec:Simulation} to give concrete examples for each of the discussed hypotheses.